bbokorney/buildy/README.md

 # buildy
-A simple program which watches a GitHub repos and builds them when commits are pushed.
+A simple program which watches a GitHub repos and executes commands when commits are pushed.

-It isn't very generic and only really works for one project right now.
+When a change is detected, buildly will pull the latest changes, execute the set of commands you specify, and report the results to you.